pywr/pywr/docs/manual/key_concepts/costs.md

 Pywr will use `-35` as cost when the storage is between the two control curves.
 The number of costs is always equal the number of control curves plus 1.

+Control curves are explained in detail in [this page](../parameters/control_curves.md).

 ### Two interpolated costs
 In the previous section, we used a control curve to set reservoir costs based on whether a storage is above or below a defined threshold (or set of thresholds).
-In that approach, the cost changes abruptly when the control line is crossed and is not affected by the storage that is actually left in the reservoir.
+In that approach, the cost changes abruptly when the control line is crossed and is not affected by the storage actually left in the reservoir.

 A more refined method is to make the reservoir cost vary continuously with the available storage by interpolating between two or more costs.
 This allows the model to better balance resources as water will be preserved first in those sources